leoortizz/guacamole-client/README.md

-This is a mirror of guacamole-common-js
+This is a fork of Apache's `guacamole-common-js` to be used as a NPM package.